alberthovhannisian002/kaiten-universal-data-importer/readme.md

 - **id**: A unique identifier of card, which is used to map and track the card within our system.
 - **title**: The complete title of card, used for display purposes.
 - **owner_id**: Unique identifier of owner of card, used to create relations and display purposes.
-- **responsible_id**: Unique identifier of responsible of card, used to create relations and display purposes
+- **responsible_id**: Unique identifier of responsible for card, used to create relations and display purposes
 - **column_id**: Unique identifier of column in which the card is placed.
 - **description**: The content description of card.
 - **description_type**: The type of description, available values are markdown and html.